bernardarhia/express-php/README.md

 # express-php
-A simple php script for writing apis
+A simple php script for writing APIs only